Meteor-Community-Packages/meteor-user-status/README.md

 For an example of how the above functions are used, see the demo.

-The `UserStatus.sessions` (in-memory) collection contains information for all (logged-in) connections on the server, in the following fields:
+The `UserStatus.connections` (in-memory) collection contains information for all (logged-in) connections on the server, in the following fields:

 - `_id`: the connection id
 - `userId`: the user id